Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Algorithms

 \subsection{Learning a Generative Model}

 One approach is to first learn the low-dimensional support $\signalset$ and then reconstruct the signals.
-This can be done in practice by estimating a low-dimensional semi-parametric model $\hat{\signalset}$, while satisfying measurement consistency:
+This can be done in practice by estimating $\hat{\signalset}$ within a class of low-dimensional models $\mathcal{C}$ while satisfying measurement consistency:

-For example, low-rank matrix completion algorithms~\cite{cai2010singular,candes2009exact} assume that the signal set (columns of the matrix) consists of a $k$-dimensional linear subspace.
-Sparse subspace clustering with missing entries methods~\cite{yang2015sparse,ongie2017algebraic} assume that the signal set is a union of low-dimensional subspaces.
-These approaches are closely related to $k$-sparse dictionary learning approaches~\cite{studer2012dictionary}, which can also be trained using only incomplete measurements.
-These union of subspace models are also closely related to a mixture of Gaussians with low-rank covariances, which can also be used to learn from incomplete measurements~\cite{yang2015mixture}.
+For example, low-rank matrix completion algorithms~\citep{cai2010singular,candes2009exact} assume that the signal set (columns of the matrix) consists of a $k$-dimensional linear subspace.
+Sparse subspace clustering with missing entries methods~\citep{yang2015sparse,ongie2017algebraic} assume that the signal set is a union of low-dimensional subspaces.
+These approaches are closely related to $k$-sparse dictionary learning approaches~\citep{studer2012dictionary}, which can also be trained using only incomplete measurements.
+Union of subspace models are also closely related to a mixture of Gaussians with low-rank covariance matrices, which can also be used to learn from incomplete measurements~\citep{yang2015mixture}.

-In some inverse problems, a direct inversion $y\mapsto x$ might be hard to obtain due to large amounts of noise affecting the measurements.
+In some inverse problems, a direct inversion $y\mapsto x$ might be hard to obtain due to a high level of noise affecting the measurements.
 In this setting, it might be possible to identify the signal distribution from incomplete data, without recovering each individual signal.
-For example, the signal distribution $\hat{p}(x)$ can be modelled with a generative deep network.
+For example, the signal distribution $p(x)$ can be modelled with a generative deep network.
 This strategy can be applied in learning problems with independent operators, $\group$-structured operators or $\group$-invariant signal sets with a single operator.

 \red{The case of multiple operators is summarized as follows.
 Let $q^{\textrm{data}}_g(y)$ be the empirical measurement distribution of observations linked to the $g$th operator.
 The learning strategy can be written as